fredilarsen/ModuleInterface/examples/WebPage/WINDOWS_LINUX_DUDP/README.md

 # The ModuleMasterHttp program
 This is master for the WebPage example setup, just like the master in the Arduino and the ESP8266 setups, but meant to run on Windows or Linux.
-The PJON SWBB strategy is not available on these platforms, so the LocalUDP strategy is used.
-This means that all modules to be controlled must use this strategy as well, or that one or more PJON LocalUDP Switches ([Switch](https://github.com/gioblu/PJON/blob/master/examples/ARDUINO/Local/SoftwareBitBang/Tunneler/SwitchA/SwitchA.ino) or [RGB LED Switch](https://github.com/gioblu/PJON/blob/master/examples/ARDUINO/Local/SoftwareBitBang/Tunneler/BlinkingRGBSwitch/BlinkingRGBSwitch.ino)) are used as bridges to reach the modules.
+The PJON SWBB strategy is not available on these platforms, so the DualUDP strategy is used.
+This means that all modules to be controlled must use this strategy as well, or that one or more PJON DualUDP Switches ([Switch](https://github.com/gioblu/PJON/blob/master/examples/ARDUINO/Local/SoftwareBitBang/Tunneler/SwitchA/SwitchA.ino) or [RGB LED Switch](https://github.com/gioblu/PJON/blob/master/examples/ARDUINO/Local/SoftwareBitBang/Tunneler/BlinkingRGBSwitch/BlinkingRGBSwitch.ino)) are used as bridges to reach the modules.

 This makes it possible to have one or more groups of SWBB connected modules reachable through one Switch for each group.